American Stooges put Palestinian Prisoner Marwan Barghouti in Solitary Confinement

 The two-state solution isn't total liberation of Palestine.
 Many Palestinian leaders and figures mediating Palestine's international struggle support it.
 Some Palestinians consider the two-state solution a temporary step.
 According to survey reports, many support some approaches to it more than they support others.
 Though not always agreeing with or emphasizing some approaches to the two-state solution, Marwan Barghouti has supported it.

 Despite internal disagreement about specific issues and non-Palestinians' demoralizing statements about the ability to end and reverse settlement activity, the Palestinian nation as a whole is still struggling for the two-state solution in the midst of U.S. hindrance and the intransigence of some Zionist and non-Zionist elements in Israel.
 Palestinians and various Arabs and Muslims do not support the two-state solution any less than the Amerikans, who take advantage of conflict and violence in the Middle East, do.
-As discussed on this website (see notes toward the bottom), even Hamas and Iran support the two-state solution more than the United States does in reality.
+As discussed on this website [see notes], even Hamas and Iran support the two-state solution more than the United States does in reality.

 Israelis have a chance to oppose West Bank annexation, oppose West Bank settlement activity, and support Palestinian independence.
 They have a chance to live in relative peace by ending their idolatrous attitude toward the United States and ending their dependence on that hegemonic, rogue aggressor for support in the midst of worsening conditions.
 However, the I$raeli entity stupidly chose to put Barghouti in solitary yesterday.
 In a month and a half is the fiftieth anniversary of the 1967 Israeli occupation of the Gaza Strip, the West Bank, and the Syrian Golan.
 It is possible the Hunger Strike for Freedom and Dignity will still be going on then.